-Urinary tract infections (UTIs) affect 150 million people a year worldwide and account for $3.5 billion dollars in healthcare and societal costs in the U.S. alone.
-UTIs of particular concern are those caused by multidrug-resistant organisms (MDROs), which consist of bacteria resistant to most available antibiotics and are often referred to as “superbugs.”
-Antibiotic resistance is critical public health issue, and it is estimated that MDRO infections will cause more deaths than cancer by 2050.
+Urinary tract infections (UTIs) affect 150 million people a year worldwide and account for $3.5 billion dollars in health care and societal costs in the U.S. alone.
+UTIs of particular concern are those caused by multidrug-resistant organisms (MDROs), which are bacteria resistant to most available antibiotics and often referred to as “superbugs.”
+Antibiotic resistance is a critical public health issue, and it is estimated that MDRO infections will cause more deaths than cancer by 2050.
 Furthermore, it is estimated that by 2050, 10 million lives per year and a cumulative US$100 trillion of economic output are at risk due to MDROs.

 UTIs are the most common type of MDRO infections, and up to 30% of patients with a first MDRO UTI experience a recurrence.
 UTIs are the most common type of infection in the elderly, and the elderly are at high risk for MDRO infections.
 The human gastrointestinal tract is a common source of MDRO UTIs, as the gut bacteria contaminate the outside of the urethra, then travel to the bladder to cause a UTI.
 In order to create methods to prevent MDRO infections and recurrence of infections, we propose a study to understand the fecal microbiome in patients with MDRO UTIs.